gainskills/Kex-Zh-Blog/content/post/2013-11-13-trouble-shooting-cisco-router-dhcp-no-option125.md

 Jul 24 05:36:30.707: DHCPD: client’s VPN is .
 Jul 24 05:36:30.707: DHCPD: No option 125
 ~~~
 > Solution: After some debugging, came to know that the problem is with the subnet configured on the Gigabit ethernet.
-For DHCP Server to offer the ip address at least one interface should be in the same network as the pool is defined.
+For DHCP Server to offer the IP address at least one interface should be in the same network as the pool is defined.
 Once the subnet is properly configured, the Server started replying.